"Boutique" banks triumph in Google's Motorola deal

 | NEW YORK

-NEW YORK Former employees of elite Wall Street firms are triumphing over their previous investment banks in Google Inc's blockbuster $12.5 billion deal to buy Motorola Mobility Holdings Inc.
+NEW YORK Former employees of elite Wall Street firms are triumphing over their previous investment banks in Google Inc's blockbuster $12.5 billion (7.6 billion pound) deal to buy Motorola Mobility Holdings Inc.

 Motorola hired Centerview Partners and Qatalyst Partners as advisers on a deal expected to generate $30 million to $35 million for the bankers, according to sources close to the matter.